yuqianxu2816/SpatialOmics-Foundation/documentations/DDS.md

 ### Module 5 — Train the model to predict masked peaks
 This training step is fully self-supervised and does not use disease labels (HCC vs cirrhosis).
+The goal of this module is to train an encoder to learn general spectral representations by reconstructing masked spectral information.

 **Model input**